dnbaumgartner/XPilotView/README.md

 ## Operation

+Overview of XPilotView functionality goals.
+Only head yaw and pitch motions in this release.

+Curvature explanation.
+Required stable centered view for focused flight operations (approaches, landings).
+Implement nonlinear transfer function mapping head position to view position such that the transfer function has a low gain in the region surrounding the centered view position and an accelerating gain as head moves further away from the centered position.

 ### Configuring the Gyro

 The user manual, setup guide, Android app .apk and other (Windows, ARM) app versions can be found at: